johnhart96/mail-admin/docs/index.md

 # Mail-Admin

-Mail-Admin is an open-sourced web (PHP) based administration interface for managing postfix/dovecot mail servers that run on an LDAP backend.
-It was originally written as a free alternative to [iRedMail-Pro](https://www.iredmail.org/admin_panel.html) but recently we have added features that are not included in this.
-Such as the user portal.
+Mail-Admin is an open-sourced web (PHP) based administration interface for managing iRedMail mail servers that run on an LDAP backend.
+It was originally written as a free alternative to [iRedMail-Pro](https://www.iredmail.org/admin_panel.html) but recently we have added features not included in this, such as the user portal.

-Version two is currently in development.
-Some documentation may be out dated

 ## Pages
 * [Documentation](./documentation)